 Login Once the network is connected at the socket level, the login process requires three steps.
-If one of these steps is omitted, the connection is reseted by the cti server.
+If one of these steps is omitted, the connection is reset by the cti server.

-- login_id, the username is sent as a login to the cti server, cti server answers by giving a sessionid - login_pass, the password combined with the sessionid is sent to the cti server, cti server answers by giving a capaid - login_capas, the capaid is returned to the server with the phone state, cti server answers with a list of info relevant to the user
+- login\id, the username is sent as a login to the cti server, cti server answers by giving a sessionid - login\pass, the password is sent to the cti server, cti server answers by giving a capaid - login\capas, the capaid is returned to the server with the user's availability, cti server answers with a list of info relevant to the user